GovindNairV/flask_CRUD/README.md

 1. Docker
 2. Docker Compose
 3. Postman (for testing)
-4. MongoDB Compass (for better UI to interact with mongodb)
+4. MongoDB Compass (for GUI to interact with mongodb)

 ## Run Locally